bkbnio/sourdough-gradle/docs/index.md

 The Sourdough Gradle Plugins are a collection of highly-opinionated, batteries-included gradle plugins to get you started building delicious multi-module Kotlin projects.

-At the moment, only JVM targeted plugins are supported.
-We hope to add multiplatform support in the future.

 {% hint style="danger" %}
 DO NOT use the legacy multiplatform plugins (version `0.10.0` and lower).
 They will cause you more headache than they are worth